UniversalDependencies/UD_Tupinamba-TuDeT/README.md

 # Introduction

 UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá).
 Together with [UD_Akuntsu-TuDeT](https://github.com/UniversalDependencies/UD_Akuntsu-TuDeT) and [UD_Munduruku-TuDeT](https://github.com/UniversalDependencies/UD_Munduruku-TuDeT), UD_Tupinamba-TuDeT is part of Tupían Language Resources [TuLaR](https://tular.org).
-The sentences are being annotated and glossed by Fabrício Ferraz Gerardi.
+The sentences are being annotated and glossed by Fabrício Ferraz Gerardi and the tools are being developed by Tatiana Merzhevich and Fabrício Ferraz Gerardi.

 ## Text sources